GittyBittyLitty/OpenEPaper/hardware/Building-an-Access-Point.md

 ### Designing your own AP

 If you design your own AP, there are a few points to keep in mind:
 If you use the same components as an existing AP, try to use the same pinout if you want to have OTA.
 When using a ESP32-C6 as an AP, please copy the pinout of the Mini AP v3 or Yellow AP to be able to flash the ESP32-C6 via the other ESP32.
-Use a 16MB flash and 8MB ram ESP32-S3 module.
+Use a 16MB flash and 8MB ram ESP32-S3 module, other configurations are really hard to get working and will not get OTA.
 For the ESP32-C6, 4MB flash will do.
 The pinouts for the different build environments are listed [[on this page|Access-point-pinouts]]

 ### Why do I need an ESP32-S3 *and* a ESP32-C6?